 At the outset of the pandemic, the Company put in place a comprehensive workplace protection plan, which instituted protective measures in response to COVID-19.
-The Company's workplace protection plan closely followed guidance issued by the CDC and complied with applicable federal and state law.
-Because vaccines designed to protect against COVID-19 have become readily available in the United States and the rates of COVID-19 infections, hospitalizations and deaths in the majority of the U.S. have declined since the beginning of 2021, the CDC and the OSHA have altered their guidance for Americans, and emergency orders and mandatory workplace protocols in Michigan and Massachusetts have either been rescinded or greatly reduced - to include the lifting of all capacity limitations on businesses in both states.
-Accordingly, Vericel is planning for a return to more normal workplace operations, but will continue to modify its workplace protection plan and will reinstitute protective measures for its workforce as necessary.
-The Company is reviewing its policies and procedures regularly as the pandemic evolves and may take additional actions to the extent required.
+The Company's workplace protection plan closely followed guidance issued by the CDC and, at all times, has complied with applicable federal and state law.
+Because vaccines designed to protect against COVID-19 have become readily available in the United States and the rates of COVID-19 infections, hospitalizations and deaths in the majority of the U.S. have generally declined since their height at the beginning of 2021, the CDC and the OSHA have altered their guidance for Americans, and emergency orders and mandatory workplace protocols in Michigan and Massachusetts have either been rescinded or greatly reduced - to include the lifting of all capacity limitations on businesses in both states.
+Accordingly, Vericel has begun a return to more normal workplace operations, but will continue to modify its workplace protection plan and will reinstitute protective measures for its workforce as necessary.
+The Company is reviewing its policies and procedures regularly, including the Company's workplace protection plan, as the pandemic evolves and may take additional actions to the extent required.
 Both these and any future actions we take may result in disruption to our business.